 - Copy of the student’s European Health Insurance Card (EHIC).
 Non-EU citizens are expected to provide a copy of medical insurance valid for the EU and Bulgaria for the period of the planned Erasmus+ mobility.

-- Learning Agreement for Traineeship (only in case of incoming student mobility for placement): once the placement offer made by VUM has been accepted by the student and his/her sending institution, VUM Erasmus+ Office will proceed to preparing a draft of the Learning Agreement for Training.
+- Learning Agreement for Traineeship (only in case of incoming student mobility for placement): once the placement offer made by VUM has been accepted by the student and his/her sending institution, VUM International Mobility Office will proceed to prepare a draft of the Learning Agreement for Training.
 The final content of the Agreement shall be agreed by all three parties: VUM, the student to participate in an Erasmus+ student mobility for placement at VUM as well as the sending institution).
 Information on how to fill out the Learning Agreement for Traineeship could be found here.
-Another easy way to fill out the Learning Agreement for Studies could be found here.
+Another easy way to fill out the Learning Agreement for Traineeship could be found here.

-VUM Erasmus+ Office assists prospective Erasmus+ students and their coordinators throughout the whole process of preparing for student mobility as well as during and after the mobility.
+VUM International Mobility Office assists prospective Erasmus+ students and their coordinators throughout the whole process of preparing for student mobility as well as during and after the mobility.

 Studying at VUM

-VUM offers undergraduate and Master programmes in the fields of Business and Management, Hospitality and Tourism, and Software Engineering and Business Inforamtion Systems.
-Incoming Erasmus+ students to VUM could join and attend courses and modules delivered in the framework of any of the below listed programmes.
+VUM offers undergraduate and master programmes in the fields of Business and Management, Hospitality and Tourism, and Software Engineering and Business Information Systems.
+Incoming Erasmus+ students to VUM could join and attend courses and modules delivered in the framework of any of the below-listed programmes.
 All VUM study programmes are fully taught in English and detailed information on their modules’ aim, indicative content, learning outcomes, assessment methods and recommended reading materials could be found in the module descriptions available here.

-Undergraduate programmes (delivered predominantly at VUM campus in Dobrich)
+Undergraduate programmes (delivered predominantly at VUM Campus in Dobrich and in Varna)

 Master programmes (delivered at VUM campus in Varna)